luccaugusto/anote/README.md

 + save the date a note was added and increase its priority automattically as time passes.

 ### CLI
-+ Scroll only if there are more notes that are not displayed
++ Scroll only if there are more notes that are not displayed (maybe, i kinda like the way it is, selected tag always on top)
-+ Key to expand selected tag if not all its notes are displayed.
 + Possibility to swap main window with side window and show tags panels side by side on the big window